 Confirmation of death is essential.
-Immediately following the euthanasia method, a standing animal should collapse and may experience a period of muscle contraction (usually no longer than 20 seconds).
+Immediately following the euthanasia method a standing animal should collapse and may experience a period of muscle contraction (usually no longer than 20 seconds).
 This will be followed by a period of relaxation and some poorly coordinated kicking or paddling movements.
 The pupils of the eyes should be totally dilated.
-The horse must be checked within 5 minutes to confirm death.
-Death may be confirmed by the absence of breathing, a heartbeat, and a corneal reflex (a blink).
-To check a corneal reflex (blinking response), touch the animal's cornea (surface of the eye); there should be no response to the touch if the animal is deceased.
+The animal must be monitored for 5 minutes to confirm death.
+Death may be confirmed by the absence of breathing, a heartbeat, and a corneal reflex.
+To check a corneal reflex (blinking response), touch the animal's cornea (surface of the eye); there should be no response to the touch if the animal is dead.
 The presence of any eye movement or blinking at this time is evidence of sustained or recovering brain activity and the individual should repeat the same or an alternative euthanasia procedure.

-Unacceptable Methods of Equine Euthanasia
+Unacceptable Methods of Sheep & Goat Euthanasia

-Ethical and humane standards of euthanasia DO NOT permit the following methods of euthanasia for horses:
+Ethical and humane standards of euthanasia DO NOT permit the following methods of euthanasia for sheep and goats:

-- Manually applied blunt trauma to the head. - Injection of chemical agents into conscious animals (e.g., disinfectants, certain electrolytes such as KCl, nonanesthetic pharmaceutical agents). - Air embolism (e.g., the injection of a large amount of air into the circulatory system). - Electrocution with a 120-volt electrical cord.
+- Manually applied blunt trauma to the head. - Injection of chemical agents into conscious animals (e.g., disinfectants, certain electrolytes such as KCI, nonanesthetic pharmaceutical agents). - Air embolism (e.g., the injection of a large amount of air into the circulatory system). - Electrocution with a 120-volt electrical cord.